 Left untreated, spinal stenosis can become a surgical procedure.
 The surgery includes removal of a portion of the thickened ligament at the back of your spine.
 Taking action as soon as you notice symptoms is critical in the type of results you can expect.
 Spinal stenosis will not go away, but you can see improvement in range of motion and severity of symptoms.

-Lumbar radiculopathy is irritation to the nerves exiting the lumbar spine, caused by "wear and tear" or degeneration of the spinal discs.
+Radiculopathy is irritation to the nerves exiting the spine, caused by "wear and tear" or degeneration of the spinal discs.
 The nerve irritation will cause symptoms such as pain, numbness, tingling, and muscle weakness down the affected nerve root.

 Spinal discs will continue to degenerate if untreated.
 Introducing mobility to the spine through the adjustment and "rehydrate" the disc.
 The decompression treatment allows the space to increase and take pressure off of the irritated nerve.
 Our decompression includes side-to-side movement, which allows us to specifically treat one side at a time, if needed.